plasmatech8/ethereum-practice/DEPLOYMENT.md

 The website will connect to whatever network you have open in your MetaMask (either Genache or Rinkeby).
 You can buy tokens from either network, but they will be different tokens in MetaMask (different address on each network).

+# (15) Website Deployment on GitHub pages

+* We can deploy our website to a range of places.
+* We will create a build for our website, and deploy to `gh-pages`.